As the costs of living rise, it becomes harder for many people to pay regular living expenses, such as utility bills.

 The LIHEAP program is an energy assistance service.
 It can provide you with utility assistance in an emergency situation, if your state provides LIHEAP service and deems you eligible for it.

-Doing so reduces future utility bill costs.
+Doing so can reduce future utility bill costs.
 When costs are lowered, you can more easily keep up with your monthly utility payment obligations.

 You can typically choose to fill out a LIHEAP application online, in person, or by mail.
 However, available assistance is limited in each state.